heysyam99/Gradle-Weather-Challenge/README.md

 # Weather Challenge

-> This project is build for Adaptavist hiring process.
+> This main objective of this project is to use Gradle as a tool to forcast weather around the world by using https://openweathermap.org/forecast5 API and Gradle Http builder https://github.com/http-builder-ng/gradle-http-plugin.

 ## Start using the application